Unity Cup Scenario

 Gathering team members

-Aoharu Team Races
+Unity Cup Team Races

-Similar to the character you are training, the other characters will all possess their own values for the standard statuses Speed, Stamina, Power, Guts, and Wisdom, but will in addition to that also be given a rank based on an average of their statuses.
-These statuses as well as their rank can be raised by performing Aoharu Special Training with them.
-The initial values as well as their maximum are not dependent on the level or limit break of the support card.
+Similar to your trainee, the other characters will all possess their own Speed, Stamina, Power, Guts, and Wisdom, and will be given a rank based on the average of their stats.
+The stats and rank can be raised by performing Unity Cup Special Training with the characters.

 Tazuna will also give you an overview of your chances of beating the selected team in each of the respective disciplines.
 Be aware that your league rank will decrease if you lose, so take this as an indicator of who to pick as your opponent.
 To be generally on the safe side, you want to see at least three circles in total here.